isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2048.md

 ---
-title: NetQ Management System - NetQ Management System
+title: DODOCA INTEGRATED MOBILE MARKETING & PRODUCTIVITY SOLUTION (DIMMPS) VERSION 3-DIMMPS
 permalink: /productivity-solutions-grant/solutionrepo/solution2048
 ---

 ### Description

-Arrowlogic Pte Ltd has been established since 2008 locally in Singapore and we believe in giving utmost value to our customers in terms of both the best product and service.
-We help our clients streamline and optimize their queue.
+DIMMPS is a marketing software platform based on the WeChat mobile app.
+The solution aims to provide SME the opportunity to create an online presence.
+It helps the SME to create more convenience for their customers, influence their purchase decision, and give them the opportunities to tap on social media to broaden their branding and increase sales revenue online.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Arrowlogic20200497_Desensitised_Annex_3_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedDodoca_Annex_3_CRwef25March2021.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria